 - IFC recruitment week occurs the first two weeks of each semester.
 Recruitment is open to any male student attending Southeast who is in good standing with the University.
-All new and returning Southeast students as well as transfer students must have a 2.5 or higher cumulative grade point average.
+The standard for new and returning Southeast students, as well as transfer students, is a 2.5 or higher cumulative grade point average.
 Chapters will host several individual events during this time for potential members to attend and learn more about a particular fraternity in a more personalized setting.
 Students can register for recruitment by completing the online registration.

 National Pan-Hellenic Council (NPHC)

 - NPHC chapters conduct their membership selection or "membership intake process" independently and at different times, oftentimes in the spring semester.
-Chapters usually conduct interest meetings that are relatively formal in nature.
-Prior to membership, a student must usually provide transcripts and letters of recommendation.
-Attending the individual chapter’s functions is a great way to meet and get to know members of the organizations.
+Chapters usually conduct relatively formal interest meetings.
+Before membership, a student must usually provide transcripts and letters of recommendation.
+Attending the individual chapter’s functions is a great way to meet and get to know members of the organization.
 Most NPHC organizations require a standing college GPA and some require sophomore standing to apply for the intake.

 Are you interested in going Greek?
 Here are five helpful tips to get you started...

 - Research Greek life and the fraternity or sorority you are interested in joining.
 Each has separate national websites that talk about purpose, passion, and goals.
 Reading websites will give you a better perspective on what we look for in potential members.